Choosing business marketing support – 5 things that should influence your choice of marketing support company

 So why do so many business owners look for the cheapest option when selecting their business marketing support?
 It might be the cheapest web designer, the cheapest magazine or paper to advertise in, the cheapest content generator or the least expensive telemarketer… the focus is all too often on price.

 Yet, in almost every other area of business, we look for the greatest value.
 We buy the office chair that has a degree of comfort without breaking the bank, the telephone supplier whose handsets are actually easy to use and offer clarity of speech whilst also not being made from gold, and the vehicles which have a good degree of reliability as well as strong miles per gallon figures.

-When it comes to marketing, it should be a case of looking beyond the basic cost and considering the other things that matter too.
+When it comes to business marketing support, it should be a case of looking beyond the basic cost and considering the other things that matter too.
 So why doesn’t that happen often enough?

-1. A lack of expertise; yours or theirs?
+1. Business marketing support – A lack of expertise; yours or theirs?

 This is the most common reason.
 When we don’t understand something or cannot see clearly the benefit of something but know that we are supposed to have it to ‘tick the box’, we tend to look at the only sense of value we are familiar with – cash.

 The judgement of who is best is counted against the metric we do understand and therefore we seek what appears to be the most favourable; the cheapest.

 But when you consider this in the context of your own product or service, there are several good arguments you could give as to why as your customer I should not be focussed ENTIRELY on price.

 There are issues of quality, convenience, expertise, qualification, proof, speed of response, accuracy, brand association, methodology, safety and a whole heap of other potential influencing factors that are actually all in the best interest of the customer to apply some weight to.